dfranx/SHADERed/TUTORIAL.md

 ### GLSL
 You don't have to do anything special to write GLSL shaders.
-Just make sure that your shader files end with the specific extension (.vert for vertex, .frag for fragment and .geom for geometry shaders &rightarrow; these can be changed in options and are a located under project tab).
+Just make sure that your shader files end with the specific extension (.glsl, .vert, .frag, .geom &rightarrow;
+these can be changed in options and are a located under "general" tab).
 GLSL shaders have to have this code at the beginning of each shader:
 ```GLSL
 #version 400
 #extension GL_ARB_separate_shader_objects : enable